The New Avengers, Series 1 — Episode 8 The Tale of the Big Why

 TV Times listing

-8.0 The New Avengers
+8.0 The New Avengers Patrick Macnee

 Gareth Hunt

-Tale of the Big Why
+Joanna Lumley in Tale of the Big Why By Brian Clemens

 What was the secret Burt Brandon kept to himself during a prison term?
 It was valuable enough for someone to kill him and for John Steed, Mike Gambit and Purdey to risk their lives to find it before two Eastern European spies.